What The Heck Does “Pre-Tax” Really Mean?

 $50,000 taxed at 20% = 10,000 in Federal taxes

 $45,000 taxed at 20% = $9,000 in Federal taxes

 So not only have you socked away badly needed funds for your retirement, you have also managed to cut your tax bill by $1,000 in the process!
 The only loser in this equation is the IRS.
-Another way to look at this benefit would be to say that you only had to put $4,000 of your own money away for retirement and the IRS kicked in another $1,000 for you.
-Keep in mind, the more money you make the higher the tax bracket you could be in which means the bigger tax benefit you get by contributing to your 401k.
-You can also increase your tax benefit by contributing more to your 401k.
-In 2014, if you are under age 50 you can sock away up to $17,500 pre-tax into your 401k.
+Another way to look at this benefit would be to say that you only had to put $4,000 of your own money away for retirement and the IRS kicked in another $1,000.
+Keep in mind: The more money you make, the higher the tax bracket you could be in.
+This means you get an even bigger tax benefit when you contribute to your 401k.
+You can also increase your tax benefit by increasing your contributions.
+In 2018, if you are under age 50, you can sock away up to $18,500 pre-tax into your 401k.